Georgia DL Wyatt jailed on trespass complaint

 A UGA police officer wrote in the report that "neither party indicated they were in fear of their safety."

-An Athens-Clarke County Magistrate Court judge signed a warrant for Wyatt's arrest on Tuesday.
+An Athens-Clarke County Magistrate Court judge signed a warrant for Wyatt's arrest Monday.

-Wyatt played in 13 of 14 games in 2019 and had 30 tackles, 1 1/2 tackles and 19 quarterback hurries.
+Wyatt played in 13 of 14 games in 2019 and had 30 tackles, 1.5 sacks and 19 quarterback hurries.
 He played one season at Hutchinson Community College in Kansas before transferring to Georgia in 2018.

-Wyatt, 6 feet 3 and 301 pounds, was ranked the No. 10 junior-college prospect nationally and No. 3 defensive tackle by ESPN in 2018.
+Wyatt, at 6-foot-3 and 301 pounds, was ranked the No. 10 junior college prospect nationally and No. 3 defensive tackle by ESPN in 2018.